SDG Summer School

 Dates and Format: 6 July- 31 July 2020

 Students will work in teams under the guidances of mentors from UNIGE and International Organisations.

 Applicants: The SDG Summer School targets undergraduate (Bachelor) students from all relevant fields, and also considers well-motivated Master students.

-Registration fee: CHF 2’000 to be paid by 1 June 2019.
-Includes local accommodation at a Geneva Student Residence.
-Does not include travel or daily expenses.
+Registration fee: CHF 2’000 (includes local accommodation at a student residence, travel or daily expenses not included).

 The SDG Summer School targets primarily undergraduate (bachelor) students coming from universities worldwide.
 Teams are interdisciplinary, so we welcome students from all fields of study,who share a passion for making the world a more sustainable place.
 In 2019, students can win a travel stipend to participate in the the SDG Summer School by entering the Open Seventeen Challenge.
 Deadline to register for the challenge is 3 March 2019.
 Or they can compete in the WSIS Hackathon on Solutions for Lifelong Learning (7-8 April 2019).
 For students who wish to apply for the Summer School directly, the deadline is 30 April 2019.
 Fill in the application form here.